Velocidex/velociraptor-docs/content/blog/2021/2021-10-22-a-closer-look-at-the-winning-entry-in-the-2021-velociraptor-contributor-competition-575c387610af/_index.md

 ![](0T3ni2VWXKla2p4mN.png)

-Our first adventure is locating files of interest without explicity telling Velociraptor their locations or file names.
+Our first adventure is locating files of interest without explicitly telling Velociraptor their locations or file names.

 Sure we know that evtx files are supposed to all be in `C:\Windows\System32\winevt\logs`, but imagine a scenario that a server admin may have diligently saved some evtx files to his desktop while troubleshooting some unrelated issue 2 weeks ago, long before anyone even suspected that the server was compromised.
-Upon investigating you find that the server’s logs retain only about 2 days worth of events, making those saved logs on the admin’s desktop *extreeemely valuable!* Of course *you wouldn’t know* that the admin fortuitously did that and *he may not know* that there’s a security incident going on or that you even exist!
+Upon investigating you find that the server’s logs retain only about 2 days worth of events, making those saved logs on the admin’s desktop *extremely valuable!* Of course *you wouldn’t know* that the admin fortuitously did that and *he may not know* that there’s a security incident going on or that you even exist!
 So finding evidence in unexpected places can be pretty important.
 In this hypothetical scenario we could find these unexpected files using the fact that Windows evtx files have a known file magic: ElfFile.
 Such file magics (signatures) can easily be identified using Velociraptor's built-in Yara plugin and we'll use that fact in this demonstration.

 For other files where the file magic is insufficient to identify the exact type of data — for example text logs which are all text and don’t have any file magic (although there are indirect ways to solve that problem) — we can do a deeper dive into the file content using additional Yara scans as another layer in the identification process, and thus resolve ambiguous file types into specific data types.
 In this way we can resolve more than just basic file magics: we can extend the concept to a more precise level of resolution which we can call “data types”.
-For example, we can disamgiguate text logs into the specific data types of “Apache access log” vs. “Apache error log” vs. “Windows Defender log” using deeper levels of inspection.
+For example, we can disambiguate text logs into the specific data types of “Apache access log” vs. “Apache error log” vs. “Windows Defender log” using deeper levels of inspection.
 And we can do this without needing to know their file paths or file names!
 Awesome!

 But for the purpose of keeping this demonstration as concise as possible we will only be dealing with evtx and exe files which are reliably and unambiguously identifiable using just file magics.
 Extending the identification to data types is an exercise left to the reader 😃 (and yes, this could also be done quite well with Velociraptor’s amazing [parse_binary](https://docs.velociraptor.app/vql_reference/parsers/#parse_binary) function)